Allied prisoners of war of Japan: Number of POWs and mortality rate

 Japan denied POW treatment to Chinese troops as there was no formal declaration of war between Japan and China.
 The death rate of Chinese prisoners of war was higher than that of Western POWs because—under a directive ratified on 5 August 1937 by Emperor Hirohito—the constraints of international law on treatment of those prisoners was removed.
-Rummel noted that "few if any camps were set up for Chinese prisoners of war", and that "[most] survivors were worked to death as beasts of burden, or used by the Japanese army for practice or drill"; however Chinese sources suggest that Japan estabilished about 20 such POW camps in occupied Chinese territories.
+Rummel noted that "few if any camps were set up for Chinese prisoners of war", and that "[most] survivors were worked to death as beasts of burden, or used by the Japanese army for practice or drill"; however Chinese sources suggest that Japan established about 20 such POW camps in occupied Chinese territories.
 Tens of thousands of Chinese were taken POW every year of the Second Sino-Japanese War; however according to one estimate, only 56 Chinese prisoners of war were released after the surrender of Japan.
 Another estimates mentions hundreds of POWs released; however Gruhl's and Rummel's estimate suggest there would be many, likely hundred thousands of survivors.

 Indian POWs were initially treated reasonably well, in the spirit of Pan-Asianism and in order to entice them to join the collaborationist Indian National Army.
 Those who refused were treated harshly like other POWs or even harsher.
 Out of 60,000 Indian POWs captured early in the war, 5,000 died due to poor conditions in Japanese camps.

 The number of Filipino POWs in Japanese custody has been estimated as at least 60,000; at least 5,000 died in the Bataan Death March alone.
 Gruhl estimated that some 20,000 Filipino POWs were murdered or died from conditions in Japanese captivity.
 According to John C. McManus, as many as 26,000 out of 45,000 were estimated to have died in the Camp O'Donnell, a Japanese POW camp in the Philippines.
 Their death rate in the POW camps was estimated to be even higher than that of American POWs; they were also initially not considered proper POWs.

 Following Italian surrender in 1943, a small number of Italian sailors was taken into custody by the Japanese; some were enlisted in the Japanese navy and others interned.